-Mary Tyler Moore’s Connecticut residence is hitting the market for $21.9 million.
+Mary Tyler Moore’s Connecticut residence is still available for $18.9 million after a $3 million price cut in April.
 The late actress and her husband, Dr. S. Robert Levine, acquired the approximately 7-acre Greenwich estate for roughly $10 million in 2006.
 Levine disclosed that the decision to sell the house was “extremely difficult” but necessary for him to move forward following his wife’s passing in 2017 at the age of 80.

 Mary Tyler Moore’s Greenwich, Conn., home is listing for $21.9 million.